-Oracle provides precompiled MySQL Cluster binaries for Windows which should be adequate for most users.
-However, if you wish, it is also possible to compile MySQL Cluster for Windows from source code.
+Oracle provides precompiled NDB Cluster binaries for Windows which should be adequate for most users.
+However, if you wish, it is also possible to compile NDB Cluster for Windows from source code.
 The procedure for doing this is almost identical to the procedure used to compile the standard MySQL Server binaries for Windows, and uses the same tools.
 However, there are two major differences:

 WITH_NDB_JAVA option is